mahdikazemi96/RegisterationForm/README.md

 - again go to *person-info.component.ts* declare a method with name: *deletePerson* and gets an *Id* parameter and send it to *person-service* delete method. the *Id* parameter is type of *number* or *string* and this is one of *Angular* ability that you can have a parameter or an object with multiple types. you can consider just one type.

 - we will implement the *showPerson()* method after *person-register* implementation.

+ ### Implement Person Registeration Form
+ in this section we need a form with multi types of html inputs to add new person or edit previous person added. so create a new component with name: `person-register` with this command: `ng g c person-register`.

+ -